Qustodio Review: Quick Expert Summary

 YouTube Monitoring is available on most platforms (except Chromebook and Kindle), but it works differently on each one:

-Also, you can enforce safe search in the Web Filtering feature — this will force YouTube to filter all content that’s flagged as inappropriate.
+Also, you can enforce safe search on YouTube in the Web Filtering feature.
 This way, your child doesn’t risk accidentally coming across harmful YouTube videos.

 In my tests, the feature worked well.
 I was able to see every video I watched on YouTube on my test device and every search I performed.
-However, it takes some time for Qustodio to register the changes in the parent app — Qustodio updated my YouTube activity only once I exited YouTube on my test device.
+Qustodio instantly updated my YouTube activity in the mobile app, but the web version registered the changes only once I exited YouTube on my test device.

 Overall, Qustodio’s YouTube Monitoring feature is really helpful and an excellent way to keep your kids safe on YouTube — you can block YouTube’s site and app and track your child’s activity on both of them.